FbF/Laravel-Jobs/README.md

 * Migration for creating the fbf_jobs table
 * Model, controller and views (main view and partials)
 * Built in configurable routes
+* Faker seed to seed your database with loads of good test data

 ## Installation